lmu-cmsi1998-spring2025/assignments/use-the-force-you-should-not.md

     git rebase --interactive <commit ID or HEAD expression>

-Yes, this will also require that you “use the `--force`” 🧐
+Yes, this will also require that you “use the `--force`” 🧐 In addition, as seen in class this command makes heavy use of the default command-line editor, so if desired feel free to customize your `EDITOR` environment variable as you please

 ### Scene Six: Attack of the `cherry-pick`
 Enact a situation that calls for an appropriate use of the `git cherry-pick` command, which applies a single commit from anywhere else in the repository to any selected branch in that repository: